web2solutions/challenges-problems-solving/RansomNote Problem/README.md

 What is happening ?

-In order to get closest of real world, we have a counter implemented to it item of the Magazine store.
+In order to get closest of real world, we have a counter associated to each item of the Magazine store.
 Because the magazine `bombom` just can produces `bombom` or `bom` and `bom` possibilities.
 Trying to produce `bom` 3 times must fails.

 In the previous Map implementation, we stored words as key, and every time you try to build `bombom`, it goes over the key `bombom`.